Out of this World Eateries

 Truth be told, it’s a bit complicated to leave the Space Center for Lunch.
 Thankfully, there are tons of dining and snack spots located in the park.
 There’s even an option for an “eat and greet.”
 Check out the ways you can stay fueled throughout the day.

 This unique “eat and greet” experience gives you the chance to hear personal stories of space exploration by astronauts who defied gravity.
-Enjoy a buffet lunch, Q & A time, and the opportunity to get a photo with an astronaut. * Check the Kennedy Space Center Visitor Complex website for a schedule of which astronauts will be joining guests for lunch the day you're visiting.
+Enjoy a continental breakfast in the morning or culinary snacks in the afternoon, Q & A time, and signed lithograph of the astronaut. * Check the Kennedy Space Center Visitor Complex website for a more information.

 If you like to plan, knowing what your options are before arriving helps.
 Here is a list of the on-site choices and the menus for each.
 There’s even a Starbucks® for those who need an extra pick-me-up in the afternoon.